ngimb64/Kloud-Kraken/README.md

 - In the search bar, search `budgets` which will find the budgets feature in "Billing and Cost Management"
 - Create a budget an set a monetary limit based on the intended budget
 - Run the policy generator program to generate policy for bootstrap role
     - `./bin/policygen <account_id> <region>`
 - Search `iam` to access the IAM services, create a user group with the permissions policy just generated in the policy editor
 - Create a user and assign them to the created user group with IAM permissions
-- Generate access keys for the newly created user
+- Generate and store access keys for the newly created user
+- By default, 0 vCPUs are allowed for for G and P-series EC2 instances meaning service a quota request must be made for EC2 series based on the number of desired vCPUs to use (add them up if using multiple instances)
+    - Supported instance families can be found at [Instances](#Instances)
+    - AWS Doc on recommended GPU instances - https://docs.aws.amazon.com/dlami/latest/devguide/gpu.html
+    - AWS Doc on setting EC2 service quotas - https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html

 ### Local Setup

 - When running the program in full mode with AWS environment there are two options for credential setup
     - Configure API access credentials locally before running with `aws configure` (preferred)
     - OR set the environment variables  AWS_ACCESS_KEY & AWS_SECRET_KEY
         - Keep in mind these will be stored in command line history unless configuration is done prior
 <br>

 - Before running the program it is also incredibly important to prepare wordlist data ahead of time